NVIDIA BlueField DPU Container Deployment Guide

 The deployment is performed using the following command:

-sudo docker run --privileged --net=host -v <host directory>:<container directory> -e <env variables> -it <container tag> /entrypoint.shInfo
+sudo docker run --privileged --net=host -v <host directory>:<container directory> -e <env variables> -it <container tag> /entrypoint.shNote

 For more information, refer to Docker's official documentation.